Welcome to Registration 101, your guide to registering for your courses this fall at WashU.

 What classes are required?

 All students in Arts & Sciences must fulfill the first-year writing requirement.
-The traditional path is College Writing 1, but two alternative classes are being offered this year: What is Justice? and Writing Identity.
-These are hybrid classes where all students attend a lecture followed by two small-group writing classes that probe deeper into lecture topics and develop writing skills.
-Students who have taken AP English Literature or Composition (or their IB equivalent) are especially encouraged to enroll.
+Most will enroll in College Writing 1, but several specially themed sections of the course are being offered this year, including Environment.
+Two courses – Writing Identity and Citizen Scientist – are hybrid classes where each week all students attend a lecture followed by two small-group writing classes that probe deeper into lecture topics and develop writing skills.
 Each of these courses will fulfill the college’s first-year writing requirement and are open to all interested students.
-The opt-in for the first-year writing requirement was in May and is closed now.
-Students who did not opt in to Writing Identity or What is Justice? will be assigned to College Writing 1.
+More information on each can be found on the College Writing Program website.

 Which semester should I take my writing class?

 Regardless of your writing course selection, WU will let you know if you are assigned to take writing in either the fall or spring semester.
 To check this, login to your account in WebSTAC and select "Scores and Placements" under Academic Records.
-Your assigned semester for college writing will be posted here.
+Your assigned semester for college writing will be posted here by late-May.

 How many classes should I take?